Skip to main content

 SMC(t): VA Special Monthly Compensation Series

-Veterans do not need to apply for SMC for TBI.
-VA should consider entitlement to SMC whenever they see that a veteran qualifies for this monthly benefit.
-However, VA often makes mistakes in this determination.
-Also, a 2024 federal court case reduced the requirements for SMC(t), making many more veterans eligible.
-Therefore, veterans should evaluate whether they may qualify for SMC and how best to reflect this in their VA claims and appeals.
+Technically, VA should proactively consider entitlement to SMC whenever it sees that a veteran may qualify for this benefit.
+However, veterans should research for themselves whether they may be eligible for this benefit, as VA often makes mistakes in identifying SMC eligibility.
+Also, a 2024 federal court case reduced the requirements for SMC(t), potentially making many more veterans eligible.

 In this article, we will discuss: